 The Alerian Midstream Energy Dividend UCITS ETF (MMLP) aims to provide diversified exposure to midstream energy companies involved in the processing, transportation and storage of oil, natural gas and natural gas liquids in the US and Canadian markets.
 The MMLP midstream energy ETF includes both master limited partnership companies (MLPs) and C-corps.

 MMLP is the first UCITS ETF to provide exposure to the energy infrastructure sector via an Alerian index.
-By employing a synthetic strategy, MMLP enables efficient replication of the index.
+By employing a synthetic strategy, the midstream energy ETF enables efficient replication of the index.*

 Please remember that the value of your investment may go down as well as up and past performance is no indication of future performance.

 and our other products?